Canadian rail holidays

-Evoking the pioneer spirit of the past, rail tours are thrilling opportunities to see the best of Canada.
-From the metropolitan cities and forested landscapes of the east, to the dramatic mountain ranges and rugged vistas of the west, train journeys showcase Canada's vast beauty and captivating cultures free from the pressures of road or air travel.
+Evoking the pioneer spirit of the past, Canadian rail holidays are thrilling opportunities to see the best of this beautiful country.
+From the metropolitan cities and forested landscapes of the east, to the dramatic mountain ranges and rugged vistas of the west, train journeys showcase Canada's diverse landscapes and captivating cultures free from the pressures of road or air travel.

 English and French